viklund/courses/cancergenomics/1610/labs/cancer_exercise.md

 ```
 For more inforamtion please read about the specific GATK tools on https://www.broadinstitute.org/gatk/guide/tooldocs/

-Now run RealignerTargetCreator with the following options:
+Run RealignerTargetCreator with the following options:
 ```
 -R $bundle/human_g1k_v37.fasta
 -L 17:1000000-9000000